Things To Do & See

 There are two local food pantries and one food and clothing exchange shop that service our area, one in Jefferson and two in Palermo.

 The food Pantry that is located in Jefferson is called the Jefferson Area Community Food Pantry and is located at St. Giles Episcopal Church, 72 Gardiner Rd.
 (RTE 126).
-This pantry is open the 2nd and 4th Wednesdays of the month from 4-5:30 PM, you can contact them at (207) 530-3769 for more information.
+This pantry is open the 2nd and 4th Wednesdays of the month from 4-5:30 PM.
+Call (207) 315-1134 for more information.

 There are to locations in Palermo.
 One is the Palermo Food Pantry which is located at the Palermo Community Center on Turner Ridge Road, next to the Legion.
 This location is open every Tuesday from 11AM-12PM, call (207) 993-2225 for more information.